arteia-ai/arteia-invokeai-colab/README.en.md

 3. Wait until you see the public URL (looks like `https://xxx.trycloudflare.com`).

 4. Open the URL and start generating images.

+5. Once the interface is up and running, open Model Manager and you can install SD, SDXL, FLUX, LoRA, ControlNet, or any other model with a single click.

 > 📝 No technical knowledge required.
 Everything runs from the browser.